ashleygwilliams/webmaker-user-stories/README.md

 ## webmaker-desktop (READONLY)
 A user arriving from the snippet lands on the `/discover` page.
 They then navigate to a specific project; next, they visit a related project.
 Finally they return to the `/discover` page.

+## webmaker-android (NEW USER)
+A POST request to `http://login.mofostaging.net` with a randomized username and password simulating the signup of a new user.

 ## webmaker-android (LOGIN)
 A pre-existing user enters their username and password.
 A POST request is made to `/login/oauth/access_token`.